Them (magazine)

-Them is an American online LGBTQ magazine launched in October 2017 by Phillip Picardi and owned by Condé Nast.
+Them is an American online LGBTQ magazine owned by Equalpride.
 Its coverage includes LGBTQ culture, fashion, and politics.
+The publication launched in October 2017 by Phillip Picardi and was owned by Condé Nast until 2026.

 History

 In the 2010s, some large media companies like HuffPost, BuzzFeed News, and NBC News had created media verticals targeted at LGBTQ audiences.
 Grindr launched Into in 2017, and Them was announced soon after.
 Them began when Phillip Picardi, then the director of Teen Vogue, proposed to Anna Wintour, Condé Nast's artistic director, that the company create an online, LGBTQ-focused media platform.
 It was Condé Nast's first new platform since 2007, and came at a time that the company was revamping many of its digital media offerings.

 Founding editors included Meredith Talusan, Tyler Ford, and James Clarizio, and launch partners included Burberry, Google, Lyft, and GLAAD.
+Picardi served as the site's chief content officer.

-Upon the website's launch, there was some controversy over its naming, which some considered to be "othering".
+Upon the website's launch, there was some controversy over its naming, which some considered to be othering.
 The name is derived from the singular them pronoun, emphasizing a gender neutral approach including in its fashion coverage.
 On the day of Them's launch, Seventeen announced their own LGBTQ-focused programming under the Here brand, hoping to create a similar media brand targeted at a teenage audience.
 Gender-neutral magazines like Them were cited in 2019 as challengers to the traditional media's model of gendered magazines, which had become less successful over time.